KCCPMG/editable-content/README.md

     - Each object added here will render a MaterialUI Button or an HTML button.
 If you wish to use an MUI Button, set "isMUIButton" to true.
 If you set "isMUIButton" to false or do not include it, an HTML button will be rendered.
     - Each object has several required properties:
       - dataKey: string
-        - A unique string which will serve as the key for the renndered button as well as a way of retrieving text which has been put into a wrapper by that button (not yet implemented)
+        - A unique string which will serve as the key for the rendered button as well as a way of retrieving text which has been put into a wrapper by that button (not yet implemented)
       - child: ReactNode
         - A single child which will be rendered as the child of the button.
 This is usually going to be an icon or a short string demonstrating what clicking the button will do to the selection
       - wrapperArgs: WrapperArgs